Kofi Middleton Mends

 Kofi Middleton Mends (1939–2016) was a Ghanaian veteran actor who contributed to the growth of the movie industry.

 Career

 He was an actor known for the role he played in 'No Tears For Ananse' and a commercial he played for Key Soap.
+He had his secondary education at the prestigious Mfantsipim School in Capa Coast and furthered at the University of Ghana, Legon.
 He was a lecturer at the University of Ghana and National Film and Television Institute.